Electoral College abolition amendment: Background

 Section 1, 3, and 4 relate to the process of the election.
 Section 1 states that the president and the vice president will be elected by the residents of states and the District of Columbia.
 Section 3 states that the election is won by the candidate supported by a plurality of the votes cast.
 There is no provision for a runoff in the event that no candidate wins by an overall majority.
 Section 4 pushes the joint candidacy requirement enacted by all states.
 To prevent misinterpretation for voters by having too many choices, candidates may not be joined by more than one other person on the ballot.

 Section 2 relates to the voter qualifications in three implementations.
 The first implementation is reusing requirements for qualification to vote that were established and used for the electoral system.
 Those qualifications are stated in Article 1, Section 2, and in the 17th Amendment and are further defined by the 14th, 15th, 19th, 24th and 26th Amendments.
 The second implementation would affect the resident periods in states to allow states to make little to no waiting periods to vote if one changed residence of state.
 The third and last implementation would allow Congress to input age requirements for elections and establish uniform residence, which could supersede the 26th Amendment and make the age requirement higher or lower.

 Section 5 would give power to Congress.
 If the amendment was put into place, and a candidate dies or there is a tie between two candidates, it would allow Congress to make decisions depending on the event if it was to take place such as postponing an election.
 Section 5 gives more power to Congress over the election process and system.

 Section 6 relates to how the Amendment come into effect.
 As long as the amendment is put into place one year before the next election, the amendment would be used for the next presidential election.

 Boxer and Cohen proposals (2016)

 On November 15, 2016, Senator Barbara Boxer (D-California) introduced a proposal to abolish the electoral college and to provide for the direct popular election of the President and Vice President of the United States by the voters in the various states and the District of Columbia.
 Representative Steve Cohen (D-Tennessee) introduced a companion resolution in the House of Representatives on January 5, 2017.
 Unlike the Bayh–Celler amendment 40% threshold for election, Cohen's proposal requires a candidate to have only the "greatest number of votes" to be elected.

+Schatz, Durbin and Welch proposed amendment (2024)

+On December 16, 2024, Democratic Senators Brian Schatz (D-Hawaii), Dick Durbin (D-Illinois) and Peter Welch (D-Vermont) proposed a constitutional amendment to abolish the Electoral College.